-The Accessibility Standards for Customer Service, O. Reg.
-429-07 enacted under the Accessibility for Ontarians with Disabilities Act, S.O.
-2005, requires all Board members who deal with the public on behalf of the Ottawa Police Services Board or who are involved in Board policy development to receive training on accessible customer service.
+The Integrated Accessibility Standards Regulation (IASR), O. Reg.
+413-12 enacted under the Accessibility for Ontarians with Disabilities Act, S.O.
+2005, requires all persons who deal with the public on behalf of the Ottawa Police Services Board or who are involved in Board policy development to receive training on accessibility standards as set out in the IASR.